Addressing the congregation, Abdulhussain Moosvi Kashmiri said that God is merciful and mighty who calls His people to mercy.

 “World Forum for Proximity of Islamic Schools of Thought is taking their mission forward by promoting inter-sectarian peace and harmony.
 The lovers of Prophet Mohammad (SAWW) have been giving full cooperation in spreading this message,” he said.

-Speaking on the occasion, Friday prayer leader of Jamia Masjid Magam, Moulvi Ghulam Mohammad Bhat, emphasizing the need for Muslim unity, urged the Muslims
+Speaking on the occasion, Friday prayer leader of Jamia Masjid Magam, Moulvi Ghulam Mohammad Bhat, emphasizing the need for Muslim unity, urged the Muslims to thwart all

 Moulvi Ghulam Mohammad Bhat, "Some people are trying to create infighting and dissention among Muslims, so we need to be careful and should not play into the hands of enemies."

-to thwart all the conspiracies of anti-Muslim elements.
+the conspiracies of anti-Muslim elements.

 He thanked Abdulhussain and assured him that Jamait Islami Jammu and Kashmir is actively promoting the message of Muslim unity.